turingschool/career-development-curriculum/module_four/job_search_mentorship_application.md

 Build a sustainable routine:
   * What could a typical week look like for you?
   * When do you work best during the day?
   * What is a realistic way to spend your time?
-(Don't overcommit yourself; consider blocking out 1 hour a day)
+(Don't overcommit yourself; consider blocking out 1 hour a day or a few times a week)
   * What will you work on during that time?

 **What to Submit:**